microsoft/pxt/docs/blog/makecode-with-github.md

 ## Rendered blocks image in the README

-The `README` file displays the [rendered blocs for the last commit](https://github.com/pelikhan/pxt-ghdemo#blocks-preview) in the ``master`` branch.
+The **README** file displays the [rendered blocs for the last commit](https://github.com/pelikhan/pxt-ghdemo#blocks-preview) in the ``master`` branch.
 This is particularly useful when navigating to a MakeCode project through GitHub.

 ![A rendered blocks image in the README](/static/blog/makecode-with-github/readme.png)

 ## Explorer

 The [GitHub Explorer](https://makecode.com/github-explorer) is designed to quickly load and review MakeCode projects hosted on GitHub from a given user.
-The main scenario is a teacher wanting to review the projects from a student.
+The typical usage scenario for the explorer is when a teacher wants to review projects completed by a student.

 ![The GitHub Explorer application](/static/blog/makecode-with-github/explorer.png)